San Salvador: Bus and taxi

 Approximately 200,000 people use the city's public bus system daily.
 Some of the bus transportation system is operated by the city government, but most of it is operated by the private sector.
 This mixture of ownership has contributed to safety and traffic problems.
-In 2013, when the SITRAMS commences operation, it will resolve many of these problems.
+In 2013, when the SITRAMS commenced operation, it was intended resolve many of these problems.
 Bus rides typically cost between $0.20 and $0.25, depending on the route.
 The city government operates a free bus system for use by handicapped, elderly, and pregnant women; this is the only such system in Central America.

 A taxi system operates throughout the entire city; fares depend on the route, as taxi drivers charge based on the location of the destination, rather than on elapsed time.
 Taxis in San Salvador are yellow, and the fleet is composed primarily of Toyota Corollas.

 Railway

 Railway service was absent during the 1990s, but beginning on 1 October 2007, the National Railways of El Salvador (FENADESAL) resumed service.
 Tickets cost $0.10.
 Trains depart from near the East Bus Station and travel to the town of Apopa (service suspended from 2013).
 There are plans to start operation of another route, connecting the northern side of San Salvador, Cuscatancingo, to Apopa and from Apopa, to the city of Nejapa.

 There is also a historic railroad consisting of railroad cars from the 1960s which were refurbished and put into operation by the ministry of tourism.
 Once a month, visitors can board the antique train and experience the way San Salvadorans transported themselves in the 1960s.